New Settlement (Maltkiln) Development Plan Document

 We submitted the development plan document for examination on Wednesday 27 March 2024 to the Planning Inspectorate.

-The submission documents are listed below and each document has a unique reference number and a link to each document.
+The submission documents are listed below, and each document has a unique reference number and a link to each document.

-Further details of the Examination will be published as and when available.
 The Planning Inspectorate have produced a Procedure Guide for Local Plan Examinations on the government website which provides detailed practical advice for those involved in the Examination process.

 Submission documents